yhu39/ms-pycloud-electron/README.md

 The manuscript for **ms-pycloud** is currently under revision.
 We are working diligently to finalize the content and will release the official version as soon as possible.

-## Demo Version

-If you are interested in exploring a demo version of **ms-pycloud**, we are happy to provide access.
-Please request a demo by sending an email to [yhu39@jhmi.edu](mailto:yhu39@jhmi.edu).
+Please submit a request by sending an email to [yhu39@jhmi.edu](mailto:yhu39@jhmi.edu).
+We will send you download link when it is ready.

 ## Preprint and Software